Sarah Hunter (soccer): Sydney FC

+Paris FC

+In July 2023, Hunter joined French club Paris FC on a three-year contract.

+Return to Sydney FC

+In October 2025, after two years in France, Hunter returned to Australia, signing a one-season deal with Sydney FC.

 International career

 In 2022, Hunter made her debut and scored her first goal for the Young Matildas in a 5–1 win over New Zealand.
-Hunter was a part of Australia's side at the 2022 FIFA U-20 Women's World Cup playing in all three games against Costa Rica, Brazil and Spain.
+Hunter was a part of Australia's side at the 2022 FIFA U-20 World Cup playing in all three games against Costa Rica, Brazil, and Spain.
+She scored a penalty goal in the Costa Rica game and was made captain in the third game against Spain.

 Hunter was a part of Australia U23's team at the 2022 AFF Women's Championship, featuring in four games and scoring one goal against Singapore.

+In November 2023, she earned her first call-up to the senior national team when captain Sam Kerr missed the game due to injury.